TheOdinProject/curriculum/javascript/path.md

     These days you never have to leave your beloved Javascript behind because now it can run on the server side too with Node.
 2. PROJECT: Node.js
     /project_node.md
+    Fire up a Node server and play around with it, because that's how we learn.
 3. Javascript Templating (Optional)
     /templating.md
     Templating brings the magic of layouts to the client side.